 Musavi later adopted views similar to Khatemi on political and social freedoms and on reducing Iran's international isolation, but supports strong state intervention in the economy to benefit workers, lower classes.
 Appeared at some 2009 protests, sometimes intercepted or constrained by regime security agents.
 However, not necessarily respected by harder line opposition leaders who criticize his statements indicating reconciliation with the regime is possible.
 He and wife (prominent activist Zahra Rahnevard) repeatedly harassed by regime during 2009 protests.
 He and Mehdi Karrubi, below, placed under strict house arrest after Green demonstrations resumed in February 2011.
-Prevented by regime from attending father's Tehran funeral on April 1, 2011.
+Musavi was prevented from attending father's Tehran funeral on April 1, 2011.

 A founder of the leftwing Association of Combatant Clerics (different organization but with similar name from that above), Mehdi Karrubi was Speaker of the Majles during, 1989-1992 and 2000-2004.
 Formed a separate pro-reform "National Trust" faction after losing 2005 election.
 Ran again in 2009, but received few votes and subsequently emerged, along with Musavi, as a symbol of the opposition.
 Indicated in late January 2010 that Ahmadinejad is the chief executive of Iran by virtue of the Supreme Leader's backing, but later reiterated strong criticism of regime's use of force against protesters.
 Was been physically blocked by regime from attending Green demonstrations during 2010 and, with Musavi, was put under house arrest as of February 2011.
 Taken away to complete isolation (except for regime agents) at a two room office on July 16, 2011.
+Reportedly was allowed some access to his family in December 2011.